Kedi-Shuping/aws-restart-journey/Labs/Linux/README.md

 - Managing Processes
 - Managing Log Files

-What you'll find in each Lab
+## What you'll find in each lab

-- A brief overview
+- Brief overview
 - Skills demonstrated
 - Linux commands used
 - Screenshots (where available)